 A trip to Orlando can quickly become very expensive, with theme park access, dining and getting around to think about - and that's on top of the flights and accommodation that may already have taken a big chunk out of your holiday budget.

 With that in mind, we've put together some top money-saving tips for checking out the world's theme park capital.

 If you're planning to hit the theme parks, consider a hotel that offers ticket packages and priority park access.
 For example, if you choose one of Universal Orlando's hotels, you'll get free transportation to their theme parks and CityWalk entertainment complex, along with early admission to the Wizarding World of Harry Potter.

 However, getting around Orlando is easy, and hotels away from the International Drive area are often significantly cheaper.
 They're less likely to offer extras like complimentary shuttle services, but if you're hiring a car, it's an extra you might not need.

 For example, a double room at the Extended Stay America hotel on Major Blvd, just a few kilometres from the main theme parks, starts from only £55 per night.

 If you're heading to the theme parks, why not take a picnic?
 You can bring your own food and drink - apart from alcohol or anything that requires heating - as food served on-site is usually extortionately priced.

 If you would prefer to eat in the parks' restaurants, investigate the dining schemes on offer.
-For example, 'Disney Dining Plans', which includes packages to suit all budgets, are set to return in 2022 for guests at Disney Resort Hotels.
+For example, 'Disney Dining Plans' include packages to suit all budgets - they're currently unavailable to purchase but keep an eye out for their return.

 Families should also sign up for Orlando's 'Kids Eat Free' card, which allows younger visitors to eat for free at over a hundred restaurants.
 Don't just focus on the restaurants closest to your hotel, either.
 You can make serious savings by heading to areas such as family-friendly downtown Orlando or the beautiful Winter Park neighbourhood.
 The latter is known for its gastro-pubs, including the Ravenous Pig - famous for its Tuesday to Friday happy hours.